22 Free Road Trip Games for Couples

 I have had braces (false).

-Now, ask your partner which two statements are true and which one is false?
+Now, ask your partner which statements are true and which are false.

 You can play this game from memory if you don’t have paper and a pen.